lara-zeus/bolt/docs/introduction.md

 - 🔥 all the options for filaiments fields are available and validation rules
 - 🔥 collections for datasets
 - 🔥 multi lang (coming soon)
-- 🔥 option to ask users to set title for submittions, usfull for tickting system
+- 🔥 option to ask users to set title for submissions, useful for ticketing system
+- 🔥 ACL manager (soon)
+- 🔥 form layout (soon)
+- 🔥 show responses for each form with searching and filtering on the dynamic fields (soon)
-- 🔥 option to ask users to set title for submittions, usfull for tickting system
+- 🔥 set status for each response
+- 🔥 exporting (soon)
+- 🔥 clone form (soon)
+- 🔥 form stats (soon)
--
+- 🔥 form reports (soon)
+- 🔥 exam module (set correct answer, the mark for each question, auto correction for all responses, send the mark to the user, and display the result) (soon)
+- 🔥 poll module (custom layout to show the form as a poll, and display the result as chart) (soon)
+- 🔥 multiple events ready to listen to (soon)
+- 🔥 show the entries for the users (soon)
+- 🔥 List all forms for the users

 ## Support